crystalglewis/crystalglewis/README.md

 - The 65+ age group filed the most high-cost and fraudulent claims.

 - Epilepsy surgery, infertility treatment, and cosmetic surgery had the highest billed amounts.

+####💻 Sample SQL Query
+SELECT
+  CASE
+    WHEN age < 18 THEN '0-17'
+    WHEN age BETWEEN 18 AND 34 THEN '18-34'
+    WHEN age BETWEEN 35 AND 49 THEN '35-49'
+    WHEN age BETWEEN 50 AND 64 THEN '50-64'
+    ELSE '65+'
+  END AS age_group,
+  COUNT(*) AS total_claims,
+  SUM(CASE WHEN high_cost_flag = TRUE THEN 1 ELSE 0 END) AS high_cost_claims,
+  SUM(CASE WHEN fraud_type != 'No Fraud' THEN 1 ELSE 0 END) AS fraudulent_claims
+FROM claims_data
+GROUP BY age_group
+ORDER BY age_group;

+> 🔍 Groups claims by age range and aggregates totals to highlight high-cost and fraudulent claim patterns by demographic.

 ---